joohoi/acme-dns/README.md

 ## Contributing

 acme-dns is open for contributions.
-If you have an improvement, please open a Pull Request.
+If you have an idea for improvement, please open an new issue or feel free to write a PR!

 ## License